wilmer88/project-3-onthere/README.md

  Mongod
  bycrypt

 When directed to the home/rootpage user is  presented with  all the members of Onthere.
 The members will be stacked on top of each other like a news feed.
-Then the user can browse all profile cards and is able to answer questions and interact on other members' profiles .
+Then the user can browse all profile cards and is able to answer questions and interact with members' profiles .

 When the user is on the home page.
 The user will have and see navbar with two options to create a profile or to search for a profile.